Formerly at Huawei Technologies, Royan Shaw writes about finance, marketing and all things S.E.O and internet digital marketing concepts.

 Looking for Alternative Paid Traffic Sources That Convert Better Than the Average?

-For digital marketers, getting the right traffic to your offer can be one the most challenging aspect of getting signups and sales for your offers.
+For digital marketers, getting the right traffic to your offer can be one of the most challenging aspects of getting signups and sales for your offers.

 It's all fine and good to have an attractive and thoughtful landing page, but what use are attractive landing pages if they fail to convert the traffic into signups and sales?